EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 **Explanation and Example:** The `<div>` element is a container element used to create a logical grouping of content.
 It is primarily used in contemporary CSS-based layouts to mark out sections of content.
 The `<div>` element itself has no intrinsic visual presentation; its purpose is purely for structuring content for styling or scripting purposes.

-While the sources do not provide a direct code example of a `<div>` element, they describe its function clearly.
  For instance, you might use a `<div>` to group a header, an image, and a paragraph together as a single logical unit that can then be styled using CSS:

 ```
 <div class="product-card">